arshathMcw/BEVFusion/Readme.md

 1. Depth Distribution and Camera Feature Point Cloud The key challenge in camera-to-BEV transformation is the depth ambiguity for each pixel in the camera feature map.
 To address this:
     Each pixel’s depth distribution is explicitly predicted, rather than assuming a single depth value.
     The camera feature pixels are scattered along D discrete points along the camera ray, each weighted by their respective depth probability.
     This results in a 3D camera feature point cloud of size 𝑁×𝐻×𝑊×𝐷
-N×H×W×D, where:

-N: Number of cameras.

-H, W: Camera feature map size.

-D: Number of discrete depth values.
+    N: Number of cameras.H, W: Camera feature map size.D: Number of discrete depth values.
     The feature point cloud is quantized along the x, y axes with a specified step size (e.g., 0.4m), and the BEV pooling operation aggregates the features within each r × r BEV grid, flattening the features along the z-axis.

 2. Challenges with Existing BEV Pooling
 While the BEV pooling operation is conceptually simple, it is surprisingly inefficient and slow, taking over 500ms on an RTX 3090 GPU for a typical workload.
 This inefficiency arises because the camera feature point cloud is large and dense, with up to 2 million points generated for each frame, which is much denser than a LiDAR feature point cloud.